Planning Your Homeschool

 There are many organizers and planners on the market from the hand-entered type to the computer generated.
-We recommend using whatever best helps you keep a handle on your workflow and is the easiest for you to maintain faithfully.
+We recommend using whatever best helps you keep a handle on your workflow and is the easiest for you to faithfully maintain.
 We also recommend being as streamlined and easy as possible in the younger years, especially during the kindergarten/elementary grades when less record keeping is needed.

 For several descriptions of manual planner systems to purchase, go to the Exodus Books website;

 Whether or not you assign grades is up to the preference of each parent teacher.
-(See our article on "Assigning Grades, the Good and the Bad").
+Grades can be helpful in motivating children, or they can be a distraction, even discouragement.
 Often grades are assigned for at least the high school transcript.

 How to do it is pretty easy.
-If using a point system wherein a point is assigned for each right answer, take the total number of points possible, divide by the total of points earned.
+If using a point system wherein a point is assigned for each right answer, take the total number of points earned and divide by the total of points possible.
+This obviously gives you a percentage grade.
 The usual grading scale is:

 A = 90 to 100